hectormendezz/Create-Using-Virtual-Machine/README.md

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>Virtual Machines - Create and Apply</h1>
-This tutorial outlines the prerequisites and installation of Virtual Machines and how to use it.<br />
+This tutorial outlines the prerequisites to create and apple the use of Virtual Machines.<br />